Logo Dark

 • Product Details: Display the specific information about the offered products.

-• Shopping Cart: Let customers make changes to the cart, such as adding and deleting items or changing their quantity.
+• Shopping Cart: Let customers make changes to the cart, such as adding and deleting items or changing their quantities.

 Implement Routing